DTKx/sfg-pet-clinic/README.md

 # sfg-pet-clinic
-This is a Pet Clinic Web App
+This is a Pet Clinic Web App developed during Spring Boot course.